rob-3/string-operations-3/README.md

 # Introduction
-`string`s are one of the most commonly used types in programming.
+strings are one of the most commonly used types in programming.
 Whether they are used for log messages or for text-based interfaces, knowing how to manipulate strings is very convenient.
 ```